twintproject/twint/README.md

 - `--users` Display users only (Use with `-s`).
 - `--csv` Write as a .csv file.
 - `--hashtags` Extract hashtags.
+- `--limit` Number of Tweets to pull (Increments of 20).
+- `--count` Display number Tweets scraped at the end of session.
+- `--stats` Show number of replies, retweets, and likes.
+- `--rawpic` Display the raw photo URL.

 ## Low-Hanging Fruit
 The `--fruit` feature will display Tweets that *might* contain sensitive info such as: